 From ocean rips to harsh UV exposure, stingrays, crocodiles and wildlife aplenty, you can never be too careful.
 Here’s a quick guide to experiencing and surviving a true blue Australian summer.

-Swim inside the flags
+Always swim inside the flags at the beach

 We have all seen Bondi Rescue and the dramatic situations the lifeguards patrolling the beach are responsible for every single day.
 Whether you’re a tourist or a local checking out the Australian surf beaches, you don’t want to be the one getting caught in an ocean rip and being saved by a lifeguard.
 The beaches that surround Australia are no joke.